vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Self-controlled LLM Model</summary>
+<summary>Independent LLM Model Control</summary>

 Already on the way

-Support feeding your own fine-tuning corpus, making your BOT fully meet your expectations🤗
+Support for feeding your own fine-tuning corpus, making your BOT fully meet your expectations🤗

 Lifetime memory library